sundarcodes/myBlogSite/content/post/ui-state-management-part-4.md

 ````
 We just use the `@computed` decorator to make the `readsCounter` a derivation.

-Also if you have noticed, the code that interacts with the service would just simply do one job of interacting with the Backend APIs, thus adhering to the Single Responsibility Principle.
+Also if you have noticed, the code that interacts with the service would just simply do one job of interacting with the backend APIs, thus adhering to the Single Responsibility Principle.

 ````
   addNewRead(read: GoodRead) {